-Artificial lighting is a key element in creating safe and beautiful home.
-Through various lighting methods, you can recreate a sunrise, the noonday sun or the sultry colors of dusk.
+Artificial lighting is a key element in creating a safe and beautiful home.
+Through various lighting methods, you can recreate a sunrise, the noonday sun, or the sultry colors of dusk.
 You can evoke romantic emotions or illuminate any task at hand.

 Homeowners today want layered, decorative lighting that suggests luxury and comfort.
 Add a few smart plugs, and you’ll also save energy (and you’ll never get up in the dark again).
 Here’s how to accomplish great lighting design…

 Ambient lighting provides general overall lighting for a room.
 It often takes over when the natural lighting is not enough.
 Ambient lighting can be achieved in a number of ways: torchiere lamps, ceiling fixtures, fluorescent lighting, uplighting above cabinetry, etc. It is the most prevalent form of lighting or the one that generally lights a space.

 Step 2: Be smart about task lighting

 Task lighting is lighting that illuminates targeted areas for specific tasks.
 It also can be called a form of safety lighting, especially in rooms like the kitchen and bath.
 Task lighting could include options such as under cabinet lighting in the kitchen for meal preparation or reading lamps beside the bed.
 Install task lighting to make your life easier, like in walk-in closets, along the stairs, etc.

 Step 3: Fill your home with layers of accent lights

 Accent lighting is used to highlight a focal point in a room, such as a work of art or architectural detail.
 It is used to focus the eye and add visual interest.
 It is often the most overlooked type of lighting in the home.
 Sometimes the light itself is the focus, in the case of chandeliers, Edison fixtures, etc. Accent lights soften a room, add texture, and make a space look much less stark and hospital-like.